9 Ways to Prove Sexual Assault Without Physical Evidence

 Why can sexual assaults be so difficult to prove or disprove?
 Unfortunately, there are a number of reasons.

 Witnesses can also be hard to come by in sexual assault cases generally, and in college specifically because of the prevalence of large, unsupervised parties.
+Students tend to be at a higher risk at certain times of the year.
+For instance, more than half of college sexual assaults happen in August, September, October, or November, which is consistent with the first few months of the first semester.

 But experienced sexual assault investigators can find ways around all of these hurdles, and justice can be brought even in sexual assault cases without much initial evidence.